IoannisPapadakis/HighTechIndustries/presentation/HighTechIndustries.md

 =================
 # Overall churn is lower

-The gap between HT and non HT is about 2 points.
 The gap is about 3-4 points with non-HT consistently higher for both JCR and JDR.

 Overall churn is lower
 =================